 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-The time has come when lots of folks know what a bulletproof coffee is; hurray for that!
-The nutrition and deliciousness of bulletproofs has modified my morning ritual for the better.
+A lot of folks now know what bulletproof coffee is; hurray for that!
+The nutrition and deliciousness of bulletproofs has modified my morning ritual for the better!
 I even make bulletproof hot chocolates most mornings for my boys.
 And we make them at our Paleo cafe.